doncabreraphone/victorhugo/README.md

   Your browser does not support the video tag.
 </video>  -->

-*UPDATE* I am currently in the process of making Victor Hugo a standalone tool that can be used with any static website.
+<b>UPDATE I am currently in the process of making Victor Hugo a standalone tool that can be used with any static website.</b>

 ## Overview